LUXTACO/MusicData-Lib/README.md

 ## Usage

-To use Spotify-Lib, you need to import the `Spotify` class and create an instance of it by passing a Spotify URL or Spotify ID and a logger instance.
-Here's a basic example:
+To use Spotify-Lib, import the `Spotify` and `Deezer` classes and create instances by passing a Spotify or Deezer URL or ID and a logger instance.
+Here's a basic example for both:

+### Spotify

 ```python
 import logging